Government Center Expansion

 St. Croix County is experiencing an increased need for additional services to meet the needs of our growing County.
-We are the second fastest growing County in the state of Wisconsin.
+We are the fastest growing County in the state of Wisconsin.
 As the need for services increase, the need for space to provide those services also increases.
-To meet future needs of residents, the County is proposing an expansion to the existing Government Center Building in Hudson.
+To meet future needs of residents, the County proposed an expansion to the existing Government Center Building in Hudson.
 We began exploring the need for this expansion in 2012.

 Some important features of this expansion include:

 - Space dedicated for health and human services

 - Wide halls and elevators to improve accessibility

 - More meeting space and courtroom space with technology upgrades

 - More space to provide current and new services to residents

 The County Board, with input from County residents and employees, developed the County’s Strategic Plan.
 One of the goals outlined in this plan is to “serve our growing population by providing well-designed spaces that meet the needs of the County.”
 This expansion is an effort to meet this goal and better provide services for our County.

 The architects are using the feedback from the masterplan study and from employees when creating the new design.
 They also looked to neighboring communities like Eau Claire and Red Wing to learn what design decisions they made in their government buildings to serve their communities.